Quitting Drinking: Are You Ready?

 Why Are You Here?

 Here you are reading this blog post.
 Maybe you just discovered it and this is the first post you’ve read.
 Welcome.
 Or maybe you’ve been reading my blogs and watching my YouTube videos for years.
-Either way, presumably you are here because you are concerned about your drinking.
+Either way, presumably you are here because you are concerned about alcohol and are considering quitting drinking.

 If you’re a first-timer, it’s likely that it didn’t suddenly wake up this morning and decide you have a problem.
 And if you’ve been following me for a while, it’s more than likely you’ve been concerned about your drinking for years!